 If you are familiar with data encryption, you must be aware that it consists of 3 concepts: data encryption, data authentication and handshake.

 Each one of these options has its own functions and responsibilities.

 - Data encryption is the primary encryption on your data before it even leaves your computer or device and travels across the internet.

 - Data Authentication is used to verify you are who you say you are, and protect you from active attacks.

 - Handshake encryption is used to establish a connection between you and the correct server, and protect you from attackers impersonating a TunnelBear server.

 TunnelBear has dedicated a lot of time and effort in order to select the right encryption protocols, so once your TunnelBear is running – especially with a kill switch – you won’t need to worry about security.

 TunnelBear offers the optional vigilant mode for your safety.

 The vigilant mode is another name for a kill switch.
 Most successful VPNs provide this feature as it stops your internet traffic if you ever lose connection with TunnelBear.

-Payment Methods: Plenty of options (weirdly, PayPal is missing?)
+Payment Methods: Plenty of options (including jars of honey)